padok-team/dojo-terraform-aws-security/README.md

 <details>
   <summary>Hint 1</summary>

-  You can remove `staging_webserver` and rename `production_webserver` into `webserver`.
-  Then you need to modify the resource variable using an hard value that is specific to production instance.
+  Your single resource should not have an environment specific name.

+  To have only one resource, all parameters which are specific to one environment can be defined as variables.
+  Check accessible variables in `variables.tf` file.
 </details>

 <details>
   <summary>Hint 2</summary>

+  You can remove `staging_webserver` and rename `production_webserver` into `webserver`.
-  You can modify the resource variable `user_data` to use a variable instead of the hard value `production`.
+  You can modify the resource variable `user_data` to use a variable from `variables.tf` file instead of the hard value `production`.
-  Check accessible variables in `variables.tf`.

 </details>

 <details>